WeFoster/Documentation/_kb articles/using-less-and-grunt-to-generate-custom-stylesheets.md

 2. Make sure you have **node.js** installed on your computer
 3. Using the terminal go inside a your new theme folder `cd wefoster-child`
 4. Run the following command `npm install -g npm@latest`
-5. Type `grunt watch` to start developing your custom child theme
+5. Type `grunt watch` and you are ready to go!

 ## Using LESS in your Child Theme